 - HSA is not a parking brake.
 Always apply the parking brake fully when leaving your vehicle.
-Also, be certain to leave the transmission in PARK. - Failure to follow these warnings may cause the vehicle to roll down the incline and could collide with another vehicle, object or person, and cause serious or fatal injury.
-Always remember to use the parking brake while parking on a hill and that the driver is responsible for braking the vehicle.
+Also, be certain to leave the transmission in PARK. - Failure to follow these warnings can result in a collision or serious personal injury.

 Disabling And Enabling HSA